capabilities(7) - phpMan

 Note that the bounding set masks the file permitted capabilities, but

-the capability in its inherited set.
+that has the capability in its inheritable set.

 Depending on the kernel version, the capability bounding set is either